 I HIRE PROFESSIONAL PHOTOGRAPHERS TO TAKE PICTURES OF ALL MY LISTINGS, INCLUDING DRONE PHOTOGRAPHY

 On every home that I represent for sale, my photographers take professional photographs throughout the entire home, property grounds and street shots.
 Using tripods, they use different lenses and lighting and then process the photos with high technology software.
 We take shots at various times of day and night in order to capture “twilight” shots in addition to natural light for daytime and evening shots.

-I post a TON of super high quality pictures because it’s important and drives more traffic.
+Posting TONS of super high quality pictures is imperative because it drives more traffic to your home for sale.
 Additionally, Buyers love it, other agents love it and I guarantee you will love it!
 Plus, real estate related websites like Realtor.com (for one example) have a higher indexing rate when more pictures are posted.
 As The Wall Street Journal reports, “… Listings with better photos command higher asking prices…” The only exception is if you’re selling a “fixer-upper.”
 But even then I provide a lot of pictures to give a true representation of the property for sale.

 When warranted, drone photography is the art of taking high-quality photos and video using unmanned air vehicles, or as they’re more popularly known, drones.

 Drones allow professional real estate photographers and Videographers to capture certain angles and views that are otherwise limited by standard cameras.
 This is the technology I’ll use when selling your home.

 This new medium creates a better sense of location and culture which buyers love.
 After all, more than 70% of homebuyers watch video tours according to a joint real estate consumer report from Google and the National Association of Realtors (NAR).
 Read more about my drone photography here.